 (JOUR 3500 / 3 credits / 45 class hours)

-This three-part course 1) introduces students to the intricacies of doing journalism in a Moroccan cultural context; 2) provides an overview of the Press Code unique to Morocco and the legal milieu in which Moroccan journalists practice; and 3) covers the ethics of conducting a journalistic assignment in a regional environment.
+This three-part course 1) introduces students to the challenge and particularities of doing journalism in Morocco through lectures with professional local and international journalists; 2) teaches students interviewing and story-telling skills; and 3) covers the ethics of conducting a journalistic assignment in a regional environment.
 Throughout the course, students learn techniques for accessing local resources, which will aid in gathering information for news and feature stories.
 Students produce an online magazine, Reporting Morocco, with opportunities to write articles, engage in social media, post news of the day, and work as photo editors.

 Independent Study Project in Journalism – syllabus

 (ISPJ 3000 / 6 credits / 180 class hours)

 Students propose, research, and execute a full-length feature (in the media format of their choosing), which will be considered for publication or broadcast in a media outlet.
 Students have the rare opportunity to work alongside journalists from Round Earth Media, whose bylined pieces regularly appear in media outlets around the world.
 Round Earth Media professionals provide hands-on advice and mentoring at every stage of story development, sharing expertise gathered from years in challenging global reporting situations.
 Story topics are assessed based on originality, richness, and appeal to a broad global audience.
 Students learn what it means to organize a story, select sources, question deeply, work toward balance, be alert to bias (and clichés), respond to an editor’s feedback, check facts, rework and rewrite, strive for clarity, and achieve accessible, flowing prose along with, in many cases, images and sound.